 - Have you noticed a decreased enjoyment of life?

 - Are your erections less strong or gone?

-- Has it been more difficult to maintain your erection throughout sexual intercourse?
+- Has it been more challenging to maintain your erection throughout sexual intercourse?

 - Are you falling asleep after dinner?